Limón

 July 19, 2025, 7:30 PM

-Showcasing complex human relationships through the expressive and influential stylings of Limón and Humphrey, Limón Dance Company will move through classic works such as the touching reimagining of Orfeo, the dualistic Two Ecstatic Themes, and tragic The Moor's Pavane.
+We are bringing this complex showcase of human relationships through the expressive and influential stylings of Limón and Humphrey to University of California, where Limón Dance Company will once again move through classic works such as the touching reimagining of Orfeo, the dualistic Two Ecstatic Themes, and tragic The Moor's Pavane.

 Photo by Kelly Puleio